JetBrains/Qodana/topics/qodana-clang.md

 [`Dockerfile`](%dockerfile%) for the detailed description of all software employed by the linter.

-The linter searches for the compilation database file contained in the `build/compile_commands.json` file of the project directory and reads this file, inspects the project, generates inspection reports, and saves them locally or uploads to Qodana Cloud.
+The linter searches for the compilation database file contained in the `build/compile_commands.json` file of the project directory and reads this file, analyzes the project, generates analysis reports, and saves them locally or uploads to Qodana Cloud.

 ## Prepare the project